dariusf/synesthesia/README.md

 ### Removing Schemes

-To remove schemes, select **Remove Highlighting Scheme** from the Command Palette, then enter the name of the unwanted scheme.
+To remove schemes, select **Remove Highlighting Scheme** from the Command Palette.

 **Don't delete the files manually**.
 Sublime Text will complain about that, and you might have to reinstall the package to fix the resulting errors.